 - The environmental authority holder must develop and implement a Receiving Environment Monitoring Program to monitor, identify and describe any adverse impacts to surface water environmental values, quality and flows due to the authorised mining activity.
 This must include monitoring the effects of the mine on the receiving environment periodically (under natural flow conditions) and while mine affected water is being discharged from the site.
 For the purposes of the Receiving Environment Monitoring Program, the receiving environment is the waters of Cabbage Tree Creek, Silvermine Creek, Silvermine Creek Tributary B, North Creek, Dugald River and connected waterways potentially influenced by the tailings storage facility.
-The Receiving Environment Monitoring Program should encompass any sensitive receiving waters or environmental values downstream of the authorised mining activity that will potentially be directly affected by an authorised release of mine affected water. - C24 A Receiving Environment Monitoring Program Design Document that addresses the requirements of the Receiving Environment Monitoring Program must be prepared and made available to the administering authority upon request. - NOTE: the Receiving Environment Monitoring Program Design Document sets out, for the next monitoring period, the location, frequency and parameters to be monitored under the Receiving Environment Monitoring Program. - C25 A report outlining the findings of the Receiving Environment Monitoring Program, including all monitoring results and interpretations must be prepared annually and made available on request to the administering authority by 1 September each year.
-The report must include: - (a) an assessment of background reference water quality; - (b) an assessment of the condition of downstream water quality; - (c) the suitability of current discharge limits to protect downstream environmental values; and - (d) any proposed updates or amendments to reference data sets, trigger values and limits, monitoring site locations, monitoring methodology and statistical decision rules for compliance assessments. - C26 Until the REMP as required by condition C23 is developed and implemented, the current REMP prevails.
+The Receiving Environment Monitoring Program should encompass any sensitive receiving waters or environmental values downstream of the authorised mining activity that will potentially be directly affected by an authorised release of mine affected water. - C24 A Receiving Environment Monitoring Program Design Document that addresses the requirements of the Receiving Environment Monitoring Program must be prepared and made available to the administering authority upon request. - NOTE: the Receiving Environment Monitoring Program Design Document sets out, for the next monitoring period, the location, frequency and parameters to be monitored under the Receiving Environment Monitoring Program. - A report outlining the findings of the Receiving Environment Monitoring Program (REMP), including all monitoring results and interpretations must be prepared annually and made available on request to the Administering Authority.
+This must include an assessment of background reference water quality, the condition of downstream water quality compared against water quality objectives, and the suitability of current discharge limits to protect downstream environmental values.